madskristensen/SingleFileGeneratorSample/README.md

 ### Registering the generator
 Decorate your *Package* class with the `ProvideCodeGenerator` attribute.

-> Note: if you don't have a *Package* class, add one to your project using the Add New Item dialog.
-The template is called *Visual Studio AsyncPackage* in VS 2017.7

 ```c#
 [ProvideCodeGenerator(typeof(MinifyCodeGenerator), nameof(MinifyCodeGenerator), "Minifies JavaScript", true)]
 public class VSPackage : AsyncPackage